-The school performance table published by the Department of Education on 25 January showed that Invicta is among the best schools in Kent in progress made at the end of Year 11.
+The provisional figures published by the Department of Education on 19 January showed that Invicta is among the best schools in Kent in progress made at the end of Year 11.
 The new accountability measures – Attainment 8 and Progress 8 – indicate the attainment and progress made in eight GCSE subjects including English, mathematics and English Baccalaureate subjects with English and mathematics being double counted.

 Invicta’s students achieved an Attainment 8 score of 72.2 points in 2018.
 This means our students achieved an average grade of more than a 7 or A at GCSE.
-The Progress 8 score of +0.73 in 2017.
-The Progress 8 figures for 2018 will be published in November 2018.
-This indicates that our students achieved nearly three quarters of a grade higher across the eight GCSE subjects than their peers of the same ability.
+The Progress 8 score of +0.96, compared to the -0.09 average score in Kent, indicates that our students achieved almost a grade higher across the eight GCSE subjects than their peers of the same ability.

 The Sunday Times newspaper also published its own League Table recently, placing Invicta the 76th best secondary school in the UK.
 Invicta is the only school in Maidstone that was included in the top 10 schools in Kent.
 Invicta’s performance is similar to that of some super-selective schools in the county.